13.2 C

 Ancient and Medieval Times

-In ancient times, stones, seeds, and grains were used as weight units.
-Babylonians, Egyptians, and Indus Valley civilizations devised their systems of weights and balances tailored to their trade and economy.
+In ancient times, stones, seeds, and grains were used as units of weight.
+The Babylonians, Egyptians, and Indus Valley civilizations developed their own systems of weights and balances, tailored to their respective trade and economies.
 In ancient Greece, “minas” and “talents” were used.
-A talent, approximately 26 kilograms, was a hefty sum of money used mostly for large transactions.
+A talent, approximately 26 kilograms, was a hefty sum of money used primarily for large transactions.

 The Romans developed their system based on the “libra”, from which the term “pound” originates.
 However, the Roman pound was not divided into 16 ounces like the modern pound; instead, it was divided into twelve “unciae”, the origin of the term “ounce”.